 8. Choosing a Blouse Style

-A blouse under your saree can help to protect your modesty, as well as add extra style to your outfit.
+A blouse under your saree can add extra style to your outfit.
 There are lots of beautiful styles to select that can look good for different women.
 You can consider different shapes, fabrics, and colors to find a blouse that suits you.
 You can choose to be more traditional or contemporary in your look.
 If you don’t want to go with the usual blouse shape, you might select a corset blouse for extra length.
 A tube blouse keeps your midriff exposed under your saree.
 A halterneck emphasizes your neck and collarbones.
 Another option if you want straps is to have thinner spaghetti straps on your shoulders.
 You could also have a backless blouse, long sleeves or a collar on the neck.

 9. Choose an Eye-catching Hairstyle